yfsun0327/lipase-dataset/README.md

 ---

 ## How to Use the Dataset
-1. Download the dataset
+1. **Download the dataset**

-  + Extract the data files after downloading.
+   - Extract the data files after downloading.

-2. Process the raw signals
+2. **Process the raw signals**

-  + Use the MATLAB scripts in matlab_scripts/ to generate range-Doppler maps.
+   - Use the MATLAB scripts 'main.m' to generate range-Doppler maps.

-3. Generate range-Doppler maps
+3. **Generate range-Doppler maps**

-  + Open MATLAB and run the provided scripts.
+   - Open MATLAB and run the provided scripts.

 ---